awsdocs/amazon-comprehend-developer-guide/doc_source/API_CreateDocumentClassifier.md

 # CreateDocumentClassifier<a name="API_CreateDocumentClassifier"></a>

 Creates a new document classifier that you can use to categorize documents\.
 To create a classifier, you provide a set of training documents that labeled with the categories that you want to use\.
 After the classifier is trained you can use it to categorize a set of labeled documents into the categories\.
-For more information, see [Custom classification](how-document-classification.md)\.
+For more information, see [Document Classification](https://docs.aws.amazon.com/comprehend/latest/dg/how-document-classification.html) in the Comprehend Developer Guide\.

 ## Request Syntax<a name="API_CreateDocumentClassifier_RequestSyntax"></a>